The driving force behind riding

 And the best size isn?t necessarily the big, bad grass-eater.
 According to Bob Walker of Walker Manufacturing, Fort Collins, Colorado, the initial push toward combining zero-turn technology with larger mowers is a misapplied concept.

 "For some reason many manufacturers thought that the big machine was where it was at," says Walker.
 "If you just look at it in a relationship where size combined with the maneuverability becomes most important, it?s with the small machine.
-When you have a job where you?re mowing in wide-open spaces, using a large deck with possibly wing extensions, you don?t have a great need for trimming."That?s why we saw the need to come out with more of a compact machine, where you can get back to the places where a push-behind can get to.
-We?ve tried to produce the smaller machine to replace the need for any push-behind mowers."
+When you have a job where you?re mowing in wide-open spaces, using a large deck with possibly wing extensions, you don?t have a great need for trimming.

 Large or compact, lever controls are, by and large, associated with zero-turn mowers, acting as offsetting steering columns.
 "You have two levers that the operator controls by hand," Gordon informs.
 "Each lever operates a separate hydraulic pump for a separate wheel motor to each of the two drive tires.
 You?ve got a dedicated drive that?s controlled by a singular wheel motor and a singular pump.
 By pressing the steering levers, which are in front of the operator, forward, you?re sending hydraulic fluid from the pump to the wheel motor which powers the unit in a forward direction."